The Role of Teachers as Researchers in Student Success

 Announcing Your Resignation

-Some will be happy, some will be disappointed (happy for you but disappointed for the organisation), others will begin to reflect on how the leadership change will affect them and others will want to know what’s wrong; Why would you want to leave them?
+Some are happy.
+Some are disappointed.
+Some are happy for you, but sad for the school.
+Others begin to reflect on what leadership change might mean for them.
+And some want to know what’s wrong.
+Why would you want to leave them?

-There are a number of layers to announcing your decision to resign.
-For me , once I accepted the new appointment and determined a starting date, I followed the Stephen Covey’s principle of starting with the end point in mind.
-My end point was the date I fly out to my new school.
+There are layers to the resignation process.
+Once my appointment and start date were confirmed, I followed Stephen Covey’s principle of “beginning with the end in mind.”
+That end was the day I flew out to join my new school.

 Learning About Expat Life